botaurus/maya_meta_node/README.md

 # Maya Meta Node
-inspired by the red9 meta node http://red9-consultancy.blogspot.com/ and notes from here https://sites.google.com/site/mayariggingwiki/rigging-notes/modular-rigging/building-a-metadata-node-network
+Inspired by the red9 meta node http://red9-consultancy.blogspot.com/ and notes from here https://sites.google.com/site/mayariggingwiki/rigging-notes/modular-rigging/building-a-metadata-node-network

-this has not been used much, its just an initial pass.
+This has not been used much, its just an initial pass.
 The red9 package has a more mature meta node.
 However, for my purposes, I found I had to do some ugly work arounds when using it.
 # Usage

 ```